Skip to content

 15.3.8.
 Repeat K/V heads if N_KVHeads < N_Heads

-Repeating K/V heads step is only required if N_KVHeads < N_Heads, so in our case (LLaMa 7B-chat model) we don't need to do this step.
-Nevertheless, we've defined a no-op function: attentionRepeatKV.
-This step is required for larger models that apply Grouped Multi-Query Attention.
+Repeating K/V heads step is only required if N_KVHeads < N_Heads, in our case (Llama 3.1 8B-Instruct model) N_Rep = N_Heads / N_KVHeads = 4, so we need to apply this step.

 from src/model/llamatransformer.go